-Sintra is home to the oldest hotel in Portugal and Spain.
-The Lawrence’s Hotel is a great choice for history buffs, as it once sheltered British poet Lord Byron and the Portuguese writer Eça de Queirós.
-The double rooms and suites are filled with charming furniture and antiques, and they look out towards both the town and the Sintra Mountains.
-Advance reservations are required.
+The Lawrence’s Hotel is a Unesco-protected site in its own right, and is reputedly the oldest hotel in Portugal and Spain, having opened in 1764.
+It’s a great choice for history buffs, as it once sheltered both British poet Lord Byron and Portuguese writer Eça de Queirós.
+The 16 double rooms and suites feature four-poster beds and floral linen with picture-perfect views from the large, old-fashioned windows.